ORWO NP20 for Agfa Rapid/SL Cameras

 There’s no datasheet for this film online, though it’s evident from the samples that it has high contrast and an extensive dynamic range.

 ORWO NP20 (exp. in 1992) with Pentacon Penti II.
 Exposed at EI 50, developed in Ilfosol 3 1:9 for eight minutes.
+No edits.

 If it weren’t for the base fog, NP20 would resolve a decent amount of detail in the shadows.
 The film still handles highlights and over-exposure well.
 My tests showed that you can expose this film 2-3 stops above the box speed (while developing normally) and still recover the bright spots.
 Though ISO 50 still looks best (+⅓ stops).